Winners and losers from the Democratic tax, health care and climate change bill

 Sinema used her leverage right up until final passage of the bill by insisting that Schumer drop a proposal favored by Manchin to close the so-called carried interest tax loophole, which lets asset managers pay lower tax rates on income earned from profitable investments than many middle-class Americans do on regular income.

-She paved the way for the one Republican amendment sponsored by Senate Republican Whip John Thune (S.D.) to be adopted to the bill, a proposal to exempt subsidiaries owned by private equity groups from the 15 percent minimum tax.
+She paved the way for the one Republican amendment sponsored by Senate Republican Whip John Thune of South Dakota to be adopted to the bill, a proposal to exempt subsidiaries owned by private equity groups from the 15% minimum tax.

 —Alexander Bolton